Polytheism - the belief in many gods

 Gods and pantheons

 Nature plays an essential role in paganism.
 In the old days, people lived closer to nature, because for their survival they were dependent on nature.
 A failed crop, or a long period without rain had a big impact on the community.
 It still has, but we don’t notice it as much as a small village did then.
 In paganism, gods and goddesses are quite closely connected to people and their needs of the moment they live in.
 The deities of paganism are complex personages of greater or lesser status, with individual skills, needs, desires, and history.
 In many ways similar to humans in their behavior, but with extra powers, abilities, and knowledge.
 If people needed something (sun, love, crop, magic, justice, healing) they prayed / sacrificed to the god that could influence that aspect of their life.
 All these different needs are connected to one / multiple gods.
-Gods are divided into a pantheon - a collection of all the gods of a group of people, for example:
+Gods are divided into a pantheon - a collection of all the gods of a group of people from a certain area, I am personal working with gods and goddesses from a few different pantheons being the following: (click on the link for more information)

 Working with deities

 Being on a pagan path for quite a while already, I worked with different pantheons.
-I am very drawn to the Egyptian gods and very drawn to the Norse gods.
-The Norse gods played a role in the land I currently live on, the Egyptian gods hold more wisdom and a longer history all around the world.
+I am very drawn to the Egyptian gods, the celtic gods and to the Norse gods.
+The Norse and celtic gods played a role in the land I currently live on, the Egyptian gods hold more wisdom and a longer history all around the world.
 To figure out what god or goddess is fitting for you (at the current moment, because we all change in our lifetime, and luckily for us, being a pagan, you are not limited to only one!)
 To figure out what fits you, you can think of a few questions:

 In Pagan traditions, you have multiple ways of working with the god, you can choose to worship the god of your choice and ask him / her to give you power or knowledge for insight in a situation or a part of yourself that you would like to improve.
 One person's relation with, for instance, Isis, can be completely different from another person's.
 Working with a deity can enrich your experience of the craft.
 You can have communication with the goddess of your choice in meditation or you can give him / her offerings for a better life.
 I personally can recommend a god or goddess that fits you, which one attracts you, where do you feel a connection and why.
 Read everything you can find and meditate if he or she is the right choice for you.
 Maybe you see signs.
 I am personally always attracted to crows / magpies / cats and jackdaws.
 But that can mean multiple things.
 For instance, a connection with Morrigan, Bastet, or Freya.
 And that can also be variable.
 This year I got covered in hares, while I hardly saw a hare before in my life, does it hold a message?
 For me it does.
 Can I point to working to a god?
 That is something you have to figure out.
 Listen to your gut and follow your intuition.
 It is one of the most important things about being a witch.
 And yes, you can outgrow a connection with a certain deity.
 Like every relationship, it requires work from both sides.
 When you take the time to listen and appreciate the help you are getting, they will return the favor.